oestrich/ex_venture/docs/admin/events.md

 ### commands/say

 Sends local chat to the room the character is in.
+Either `message` or `messages` is required, but not both.

 Options:

-- `message`: The message being sent
+- `message`: The message being sent, takes precedence over `messages` if both are present
 - `messages`: A list of messages that will be randomly selected from before sending

 ```json